This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 But listen, sometimes my dessert just needs to come together fast.
 With no fuss.

 - No mixer required! – You only need two mixing bowls and a whisk.
 Typically, cupcakes use softened butter that needs to be creamed but I used melted butter so these come together easily!
+So these are quick cupcakes you mix up easily!

 - Perfect Vehicle For Any Kind Of Frosting – I topped these with my Vanilla Buttercream Frosting, but you could really top these with any kind of frosting!
 Try my EASY Chocolate Buttercream Frosting, Cake Batter Buttercream Frosting, or Strawberry Buttercream Frosting!